BensonKHuang/MulticoreTermProject/README.md

 - Lock-Free Priority Skip Queue

 We implemented various Lock Based and Lock Free Priority Queue implementations, with a test suite that automatically compares performance benchmarks.
-We tested using different thread counts and heavy Insert/RemoveMin function calls.One notable feature is the generic implementation of our Priority Queue allows any data structure to be used, as long as it is given a priority.
+We tested using different thread counts and heavy Insert/RemoveMin function calls.
+One notable feature is the generic implementation of our Priority Queue allows any data structure to be used, as long as a priority is provided.

 The interface we are using for all our queues are shared:
 ```java